Improvers & Additivesintermediateprofessional bakers21 min read · updated 2026-06-25

 • Specific enzyme dosages in FAU/g flour not cited (insufficient two-source confirmation for any numeric range)

-• Puratos Pronto spec read on 2026-06-25 [ss-011] — CONFIRMED as confectionery emulsifier paste, not a bread improver; removed from linked_products
+• Puratos Pronto spec read on 2026-06-25 — CONFIRMED as confectionery emulsifier paste, not a bread improver; removed from this article's product references

 Zeelandia Gamma GP — dosage guide by bread type